alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Eirini-Zormpa/weekly-meetings-emma.md

 ### Notes to discuss during 1:1
 - I'd like to have a place where people can go and see what other consortia are working on but I'm not sure a) what level of detail is useful while making sure this document isn't too chaotic and b) how to help people connect to each other
     - Slack will be relevant here.
 I was also thinking we could tag people's GitHub usernames?
 It feels less "intrusive" than sharing their email for example (which has already been decided we will not do on GitHub)
+    - EK - a simple document is a good place to start and then on your website sounds the mnost useful way to display it if you want to make it more visible.

 #### Who did you help this week?
 - I don't know if it counts as helping but I reassured SB we can definitely cancel today's workshop since she's ill?